Craft vs. Obsidian

 And here’s what it looks like in Craft:

-Craft is gorgeous and the fact that I can make it a page within my daily notes is awesome.
+Everything just looks better to me.
+It looks proportional and it lines up perfectly.
 I still get block references, I still get backlinks, and I get a much better implementation of folding sections (don’t even get me started on folding in Obsidian).

 At the end of the day, use the app that has the features you need and gets you to write more.
 For me that’s Craft.
 I love opening up the app and I love using it.
 There are some features that I would like to see done better: documents on the sidebar instead of just folders and block references show you where they’ve been referenced, for a start.
 But they have the added benefit of being a native iOS app so they get things like beautiful widgets and calendar integration with your built in calendar.